utsavoza/rope/README.md

 flat strings, usually represented as contiguous array of characters.

 The project provides an implementation of **rope** data structure.
-The current API is inspired by the rope implementation in **Raph Levien's [xi-editor]()**.
+The current API is inspired by the rope implementation in **Raph Levien's [xi-editor](https://github.com/google/xi-editor)**.
 The project doesn't provide all it's operations and optimizations and is solely for my learning purposes.

 Usage
 -----

 ___Note: The API is not fully implemented, and is currently work in progress.___

-- Create a rope from string.
+- Create a Rope from String.
   ```java
   Rope a = Rope.from("hello");
   Rope b = Rope.from("world");